copernicus-mogley/zkav.club/README.md

 > – [Josh Swihart](https://x.com/jswihart), CEO, [Electric Coin Company](https://electriccoin.co)

+> The ZK AV Club is a remarkable grassroots initiative born from the passion of Zcash community members worldwide.
+It has created an inclusive environment where individuals can learn from one another and explore audiovisual tools aimed at enhancing Zcash awareness.
+I am continually impressed by the members' unwavering support for each other, regardless of their experience level—whether newcomers or seasoned AV experts.
+The diversity of backgrounds and languages is celebrated, fostering a rich communal spirit.
+>
+> Beyond being an incubator for creativity, ZK AV has evolved into a highly effective organization.
+They leverage their expertise in audiovisual production, zero-knowledge technologies, and blockchain to elevate events to new heights.
+Their commitment to collaboration and innovation truly sets them apart in the community!
+>
+> Danika Delano, Zcash Foundation Operations Director

 ### History of Zk Av Club

 - Created by [Ryan Taylor](https://troublefront.com/blog/endtroducing/) aka [Adjy Leak](https://youtube.com/adjyleak) aka [Copernicus Mogley](https://github.com/copernicus-mogley)